dsebastien/obsidian-update-time/README.md

 Once installed, you need to go to the settings of the plugin to enable it.
 It is disabled by default to ensure you have time to configure it.

 In the configuration, you can add a list of folders to exclude.

+## News & support
+To stay up to date about this plugin, Obsidian in general, Personal Knowledge Management and note-taking, subscribe to [my newsletter](https://dsebastien.net/#/portal/signup).
+Note that the best way to support my work is to become a paid subscriber ❤️.